 Nautical Alphabeth and Meaning of Nautical Flags

-Each flag in the group of different colored and shaped flags has a different meaning.
+The sailing beginners need to know that each flag in the group of different colored and shaped flags has a different meaning.
 Moreover, people use use nautical flags in combination with another flag or alone.
 In case of danger or breakdowns in communications systems, nautical flags and the knowledge of their meanings can be very helpful and valuable.

 A: Alpha – I have a diver down; keep clear.